hageemah/demo/README.md

-The test is executed as a JUnit test from FillOutFormTest.java
+The test is executed as a JUnit test from FillOutFormTest.java This is a "Happy Path" end to end test.
+At a high level, this test will:
+A. Login
+B. Create a new Sample Work Order
+C. Fill out and sign the form.
+D. Save and Download the form.

 The setup used was the following:
 - Windows 10 64-bit OS